yujiri.xyz

 Structure

 Tevi has a crafting system where ingredients are gathered by grinding.
-One of the main things I liked about it during the demo was that it seemed to be a rare RPG without grinding, alas, it's just money that isn't grindable.
+One of the main things I liked about it during the demo was that it seemed to be a rare RPG without grinding.
+Alas, it's just money that isn't grindable.
 There's also a character leveling system which I didn't get any hint of in the demo - there's no experience meter or anything that I can find, levels seem to just get awarded at random.
 The game says they come from exploration and bosses, but I feel like I've seen it come from fighting mooks sometimes too.
 I'm not sure, and it's also not clear what levels affect, other than some items whose effect scales based on your level.

 Overall though, most of your upgrades come from exploration, which is nice.